 A tenant will be provided with a condition report when they move into a property.
 It is important for the tenant to check the condition report to ensure any damage already existing in the property is noted.
 The tenant should fill out their section of the form then return it to the landlord.

 A landlord may require a tenant to pay a bond at the start of the tenancy.
 The maximum bond a landlord can request is the equivalent of four weeks of rent.

-If the tenant fails to pay the arrears within 7 days of the notice, the landlord may apply to the Northern Territory Civil and Administrative Tribunal (NTCAT) to end the tenancy agreement.
+In the NT, where the rent on a property is more than 14 days overdue, the landlord can serve the tenant with a notice giving seven days for the tenant to pay the arrears.
+If the tenant fails to pay the arrears within seven days of the notice, the landlord may apply to the Northern Territory Civil and Administrative Tribunal (NTCAT) to end the tenancy agreement.

-The rent may be increased during the tenancy if the following conditions are met:
+Rent may be increased during the tenancy if the following conditions are met: